Vehicle Specification & Fitment

 View Warehouse LocationGenuine Mazda 3 BL ABS Pump & Modulator Part No. 8V61-2C405-AE (2009-2013) - Tested & Verified

 Safety is paramount.
-This Genuine Mazda 3 BL ABS Pump Module (Part No: 8V61-2C405-AE) is the direct replacement for the BL series braking system.
-This assembly regulates hydraulic brake pressure to ensure steering control and prevent wheel lock-up during emergency stops.
-Every unit is bench-tested, verified for solenoid integrity, and backed by our 12-Month Replacement Warranty in Australia.
+This Genuine Mazda 3 BL ABS Pump Module (Part No: 8V61-2C405-AE) is the direct OEM replacement for the BL series (2009–2013) braking system.
+Listed under SKU: FIX4QJ, this assembly regulates hydraulic brake pressure to ensure steering control and prevent wheel lock-up during emergency stops.
+Every unit is subjected to a professional hydraulic bench-test, verified for solenoid circuit integrity, and backed by our 12-Month Replacement Warranty with fast shipping across Australia.

-Mazda 3 BL Fault Symptoms (Is Your ABS Failing?)
+Mazda 3 BL Fault Symptoms & Codes Resolved (SKU: FIX4QJ)

 -